Date of Degree

 Copyright 2011 Francesco Dalla Vecchia

 Dalla Vecchia, Francesco.
-"Key symbolism in Francesco Cavalli's arias." dissertation, University of Iowa, 2011.
+"Key symbolism in Francesco Cavalli's arias."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.